 A sleep deficit or disruption can create wide-ranging havoc, compromising our immune system, causing inflammation, and damaging our genes.
-Losing just an hour of sleep a night increases the risk of cancer, heart attack, stroke and type 2 diabetes.
+Losing just an hour of sleep a night increases risk of cancer, heart attack, stroke and type 2 diabetes.
 Lack of sleep can also lead to memory loss, negatively affect people's reflexes and decision-making skills, cause hearing loss and psychiatric disease, and impede sexual function.

-It's not just people who suffer from sleep disorders like insomnia or sleep apnea who have to worry.
-At least 7 out of ten Americans aren't getting enough sleep and they're at risk for serious health problems, as well.
+And it's not just people who suffer from sleep disorders like insomnia and sleep apnea who have to worry, at least seven out of 10 Americans aren't getting enough sleep and they're at risk for serious health problems, as well.
 People devalue sleep and are completely unaware of what happens to them when they have a deficit.
 As a society we are so habituated to low levels of sleep that most of us don't know what it feels like to be fully alert and awake.